Evidence of Potts-Nematic Superfluidity in a Hexagonal $sp^2$ Optical Lattice

 \subsection{Creation of the controllable hexagonal lattice}

-The lattice potential is formed by three intersecting red-detuned laser beams in the x-y plane with an enclosing angle of $120^\circ$.
-Each laser beam is formed by combining two linearly polarized light with polarization directions oriented in the lattice plane (denoted as in-light) and along the z-axis (denoted as out-light), respectively.
+The lattice potential is formed by three intersecting red-detuned laser beams in the x-y plane with an enclosing angle of $120^\circ$ [\textit{see Fig.~1 in the main text}]. {The relative orientation of the laser beams with respect to the magneto-optical trap and the gravitational direction in our experiment is illustrated in Fig.~\ref{fig:SuppExpSetup}.} Each laser beam is formed by combining two linearly polarized light with polarization directions oriented in the lattice plane (denoted as in-light) and along the z-axis (denoted as out-light), respectively.
 The electric field experienced by the atoms is given by